tuxtof/node-red-contrib-google-action/README.md

 The [action.json](https://github.com/DeanCording/node-red-contrib-google-action/blob/master/action.json) file is used to configure your app on Google Assistant.
 The main thing you will need to change is the url of your Node Red server.

 To deploy your app, you will need an account on [Google Actions](https://developers.google.com/actions/).
-Create a new project in the console and make a note of the project id.
+Create a new Dialogflow project in the console and correctly set webhooks.

-Use the [gaction CLI](https://developers.google.com/actions/tools/gactions-cli) utility to publish your app onto Google Assistant.

-`gactions test -preview_mins 9999999 -action_package action.json -project your-project-id`

-You can test you app using the simulator in the Google Actions console or from any device linked to your Google account.
-To access your app say:

-`Hey Google, talk to my test app`

 Be aware that Google Assistant isn't really intended to run private apps.
 It is possible to have a private app by keeping your app in test mode perpetually.
 One of the difficulties though is that Google requires your app to have a unique name from any other app published by anyone else and you can't use any registered brand name.